User37som/https-github.com-dordnung-Stammwiki/Working-with-clients.md

 	This forward will be executed, after a client joined and is fully initialized by Stamm.

 	Here you can be sure to use all client natives.
-	Use this instead of forwards like OnClientConnected
+	Use this instead of forwards like OnClientConnected.

 - Native `STAMM_IsClientValid(client)`
 	This native return true when a client is fully loaded by Stamm.